-For this poke bowl, I chose a combination of live and Romaine lettuce as my base; for each bowl, you choose your favorite greens and form a base with a hole in the middle.
+For this poke bowl, I chose a combination of live and Romaine lettuce as my base; you choose your favorite greens and form a base with a hole in the middle for each bowl.

 Then, I made brown rice.
 Although my rice is not hot, it is warm to the taste.
 I make a bunch of brown rice when I meal prep, so I heat the amount I want for a particular vegan poke bowl recipe.
 Once it reaches a warm temperature, I put it in the hole in the middle of the bowl.

 Now, it's time to add whatever your favorite poke bowl toppings are.
-For this bowl, I chose chopped vegan Kimchi, thin cucumber slices, sliced radishes, shredded carrots, red bell pepper, and avocado, and my Simple Rosemary Infused Pickled Red Onions.
+I chose chopped vegan Kimchi, thin cucumber slices, sliced radishes, shredded carrots, red bell pepper, avocado, and my Simple Rosemary Infused Pickled Red Onions for this bowl.
 Arrange your ingredients on top of the lettuce in a circular pattern.

 WHAT IS IN THE VEGAN POKE BOWL DRESSING RECIPE?